Punjabi · On Tour 2026Live · Updated Jul 17, 2026

 Gurdas Maan's Canadian dates are always listed above when confirmed.
 Major Canadian stops typically include Toronto, Vancouver, Edmonton, Calgary, and Montreal.
 For the dedicated schedule, see the Gurdas Maan Canada tour page.

 Gurdas Maan has no announced North America shows right now.
-New tour dates auto-appear here the moment they go live on Ticketmaster — bookmark this page or follow Gurdas Maan on Catch Movement to be notified.
+New tour dates auto-appear here the moment they go live through HelloTickets or Ticketmaster — bookmark this page or follow Gurdas Maan on Catch Movement to be notified.

 Gurdas Maan shows typically start between 7:00 PM and 9:00 PM local time, with doors opening 60 to 90 minutes earlier.
 Exact start times are printed on the ticket and shown next to each date on this page.
 Arrive 30 minutes before showtime to clear security and pick up wristbands or merch.

-The fastest way to buy Gurdas Maan tickets is to click any tour date above — every show on this page links directly to the official Ticketmaster checkout.
+The fastest way to buy Gurdas Maan tickets is to click any tour date above — every show on this page links directly to the live HelloTickets or Ticketmaster checkout.
 Add the date to your calendar with one click, or save it to your watchlist to track price drops.
-Pay with credit card, Apple Pay, or Google Pay; tickets are delivered instantly to your Ticketmaster account.
+Pay with credit card, Apple Pay, or Google Pay on the checkout partner's site.

-Official Ticketmaster primary tickets are almost always the cheapest option for Gurdas Maan shows — every listing on this page is primary inventory.
+Compare the live HelloTickets and Ticketmaster listings above for Gurdas Maan before checkout.
 Watch for low-$50 starting prices on upper-level and balcony seats during the on-sale window.
 Mid-week dates and second-night shows often run 15–30% lower than weekend headliners.

 Some Gurdas Maan dates do sell out, especially in major markets like Toronto, New York, and Los Angeles.
-The status next to each date above shows "On sale", "Sold out", or "Resale only" in real time from the Ticketmaster feed.
+The status next to each date above shows "On sale", "Sold out", or "Resale only" from the live ticket feeds.
 Sold-out shows often release additional seats 24–48 hours before doors as holds clear.

 Most Gurdas Maan concerts have no formal dress code — wear something comfortable that lets you stand and move for 2+ hours.
 Closed-toe shoes are smart for general admission shows.
 For VIP or premium seats, dressier outfits are common.
 Always check the venue's bag policy before arriving (many arenas now require clear bags only).